weikanggong/BigFLICA/README.md

 ## Usage

-1. Put this module in a position where your python can find.
+1. Put this module in a position where your python can find it.
 Then, some example code are
 ```
-from BigFLICA import BigFLICA_cpu
+import BigFLICA_cpu
 data_loc = ['/*/modality1.npy',
            '/*/modality2.npy']
 output_dir = '/path/for/output'